 The vagus nerve acts as the internal control center, regulating heart rate, blood pressure, sweating, and digestion.
 The polyvagal theory states that as the body takes in new information, the vagus nerve processes signals that dictate how a person reacts in three different states.

 1. Ventral vagal state

-According to the polyvagal theory, the ventral vagal state is considered the connection mode, or our “true self” state.
-During this state, nonstressful situations allow us to socialize and connect with others without fear.
+The polyvagal theory considers the ventral vagal state to be the connection mode, or our “true self” state.
+In this state, nonstressful situations allow us to socialize and connect with others without fear.